hanneshanse/MilPython/README.md

 MilPython on [pypi](https://pypi.org/project/MilPython/).

 ## Getting started
-This repository contains a basic axample showing the usage the framework.
+This repository contains  basic examples showing the usage the framework.
 A more detailed maunal is in development.